Bolton-and-Menk-GIS/configurable-maps-workshop-2023/workshop/sections/01-GettingStarted.md

 >  `git checkout 001-getting-started`
 > Please note that you will still need to run `npm install` to install the necessary dependencies.

 To get started, we will create a new project using the [create-vue](https://github.com/vuejs/create-vue) scaffolding tool.
 Open up a terminal and navigate to a folder location where you will want to build this application and enter the following command:

 ```sh
 npm create vue@latest
 ```

+> note: running the `create-vue` command is only necessary if you are building this application **outside** of this repository.
+I have already ran this command for this repo and the files can be found in the `timeline-mapper` folder.
+The manual creation step is documented for completeness.

 This will take you through some interactive prompts to set up your project.
 Use the following answers for the prompts: